jdi-testing/jdn-ai/README.md

 * In _Windows 10_ can be used both, PowerShell and regular command-line, for _macOS_ native terminal can be used.
 * <span style="color:orange">Attention!
 The first time, when you build the docker image, it can take significant time<span>
 * After finishing of downloading check that container is created.
 The number of back-end version should be displayed in JDN plugin tab near the front-end version.
+* The plugin doesn't work properly in "Dock to bottom" view.
+Please use another dock side view.